-Truckers who are paid by the load, or who are under pressure from their employers to meet tight deadlines, are placed in an almost impossible dilemma: lose your job, or put other road users at risk.
+Truckers who are paid by the load, or who are under pressure from their employers to meet tight deadlines, are placed in an almost impossible dilemma: lose your job, or put other people on the road at risk.

 Unfortunately, many truckers continue to turn to drugs to cope with the strain of their jobs—and drug use is a common truck accident factor in tens of thousands of crashes per year.

 How Legal and Illegal Substances Affect a Trucker’s Driving Ability

 In a recent study published in Occupational and Environmental Medicine, researchers discovered that overall use of substances that can affect driver action was high among a range of truckers; and higher incidence of drug use was found in companies with poor working conditions.

 Researchers asked truckers to respond to a survey about their drug use: roughly half of the total respondents admitted to drinking while driving; and 30 percent admitted to using amphetamines.
 This study relied only on a driver’s own admission of drug use.
 There are still relatively few scientific reports on the subject.

 Drugs that truckers commonly take before and during shifts include: